 In 2010, Universal Studios Orlando opened a massive park expansion and wowed the world with nearly exact replicas, familiar sites and faces, shops, rides, and more from the famous series.
 Receiving applause from the international critic community, The Wizarding World of Harry Potter is every bit as magical as stepping inside the movies or books.

 The Wizarding World of Harry Potter spans two theme parks, moving from the Islands of Adventure into the Universal Studios Florida main park.
-There are two major areas of the Harry Potter park, namely the all-wizard village of Hogsmeade and the popular wizard shopping destination, Diagon Alley, an expansion which opened in 2014.
-Both work to recreate particular scenes from the seven book series from the style of architecture, the souvenirs and goods sold at the themed shops, to the rides fashioned after specific events in Harry's life at Hogwarts.
+There are two major areas of the Harry Potter park, namely the all-wizard village of Hogsmeade and the popular wizard shopping destination, Diagon Alley, an expansion that opened in 2014.
+Both work to recreate particular scenes from the seven-book series from the style of architecture, the souvenirs, and goods sold at the themed shops, to the rides fashioned after specific events in Harry's life at Hogwarts.

 Where Hogsmeade Village has most of the riding attractions, Diagon Alley keeps the majority of the shopping and dining.
 Weave your way through the exciting buildings and visit shops like Madam Malkin's Robes for All Occasions, Magical Menagerie, Quality Quidditch Supplies and Wiseacre's Wizarding Equipment.
 Take a wrong turn down Knockturn Alley and see Borgin and Burkes, step inside Weasley's Wizarding Wheezes and buy a joke gift from Fred and George, or grab a sweet treat from Florean Fortescue's Ice Cream Parlour.